rebeccafinzi/94.093-NLP-IE---Language-Identification/README.md

 | **be** (Belarusian) | 0.92 | 0.25 | 0.39 | 51,368 | **Low Recall:** Suggests high confusion with Russian due to shared Cyrillic script and potentially low sample diversity. |
 | **ko** (Korean) | 0.99 | 0.24 | 0.39 | 81,329 | **Low Recall:** Indicates many Korean sentences are misclassified, despite a unique script.
 Potential issues with feature representation or sparsity. |

+#### Training with SVC model
+SVC was attempted for comparison, but encountered severe scalability limitations.
+Training the SVC model on the full 5.3 million sample set proved infeasible.
+The process was terminated after running for over 48 hours without completion, confirming that SVC is not a practical choice for this scale of data without significant infrastructure optimization.
+While training the model with limited samples (100 samples), it provided an accuracy of ~60%.